joakimsahlstrom/twyn/README.md

 	@TwynIndex(3) String message();
 }
 ```
-This way, the two-dimensional json structures:
+Also, this way the two-dimensional array:
 ```json
 {
 	"arr" : [